rightshiftoverflow/ps2sdk-volatile-docs/README.md

 # PS2SK Volatile Docs
-Trying to document individual functions to help new programmers who use the library not to be confused.
-(Like myself) To view the documentation, run doxygen and go to docs/html/index.html.
+Trying to document individual functions to help new programmers at the SDK (like myself) not to be super confused.
+To view the documentation, run doxygen and go to docs/html/index.html.

 Official [PS2SDK Documentation](https://ps2dev.github.io/ps2sdk/) (not very in-depth)
+Unoffical [AKuHAK's Documentation](https://akuhak.github.io/ps2sdk-doxy/index.html) (info on abstracts and terminology)

 # PS2SDK - PS2DEV Open Source Project.